 The studies submitted to Acta Natura et Scientia are first evaluated by the editor.
 At this stage, studies that are not in line with the aim and scope of the journal, are weak in terms of language and narrative rules in English contain scientifically critical mistakes, are not original worthy and cannot meet publication policies are rejected.
 Authors of rejected studies will be notified within one month at the latest from the date of submission.
 Eligible studies are sent to the field editor to which the study is relevant for pre-evaluation.

 In the pre-evaluation process, the field editors examine the studies, introduction and literature, methods, findings, results, evaluation and discussion sections in detail in terms of journal publication policies, scope, and authenticity of the study.
-A study which is not suitable as a result of this examination is returned to the author with the field editor’s evaluation report within four weeks at the latest.
+A study that is not suitable as a result of this examination is returned to the author with the field editor’s evaluation report within four weeks at the latest.
 The studies which are suitable for the journal are passed to the referee process.

 The studies are sent to the referees according to their content and the expertise of the referees.
 The field editor examining the study may propose at least two referees from the pool of Acta Natura et Scientia Advisory Board or referee pool according to their field of expertise or may propose a new referee appropriate to the field of study.